 Contrary to popular belief, fitness for seniors is not optional.
 If your elderly loved one wants to remain independent and improve their quality of life, exercise is not a matter of choice – it’s a necessity.

 The good news is that you don’t have to go to the gym every day or get on a treadmill to exercise.
-There are various exercises that you can do even while sitting down!
+There are various sitting exercises for seniors that don’t take much time!
 Your exercise doesn’t have to be rigorous to be effective.
-Chair exercises definitely work.
+Chair exercises for seniors definitely work.
 They increase your flexibility, elevate your heart rate, and tone your muscles.

 Here are some of the easiest and most effective chair exercises that your elderly loved one can do as often as they like.
 Make sure to use a sturdy chair to avoid injuries.